robin-rpr/calos/doc/clearly-image.rst

 :code:`clearly image` copies large files in and out of images at each instruction commit.
 It tries to do this with a fast metadata-only copy-on-write operation called “reflink”, but that is only supported with the right Python version, Linux kernel version, and filesystem.
-If unsupported, Charliecloud falls back to an expensive standard copy, which is likely slower than letting Git deal with the files.
+If unsupported, Clearly falls back to an expensive standard copy, which is likely slower than letting Git deal with the files.
 See :ref:`File copy performance <best-practices_file-copy>` for details.